 The poem begins with the speaker designing the Traveller and his horse.
 They are at the door of a house on which the Traveller is knocking.
 He is expecting to be greeted by someone, but no one answers his calls.
 The narrative moves inside the house where a certain presence resides.
 There are “phantoms” within the empty building.
 They “listen” well to the Traveller.

 The Traveller can, to some extent, sense them there.
-He calls out a number of strange phrases that add to the mystery of the poem, and then finally leaves without an answer.
+He calls out a number of strange phrases that add to the mystery of the poem and then finally leaves without an answer.

 Themes

 There are several interesting themes in ‘The Listeners’.
-These include the unknown and the supernatural as well as isolation and solitude.
-This mysterious poem touches on all these themes while more broadly speaking on the strangeness of the world and humankind’s inability to fully understand it.
+These include the unknown and the supernatural, as well as isolation and solitude.
+This mysterious poem touches on all these themes while more broadly speaking, on the strangeness of the world and humankind’s inability to fully understand it.
 The poem itself is unknowable, keeping the reader far from the real identity of the listeners or what they mean.
-De la Mare creates a creepy landscape every element of which is seemingly untouched but also deeply strange.
+De la Mare creates a creepy landscape, every element of which is seemingly untouched but also deeply strange.
 The traveler is forced to navigate this world on his own.

 Structure and Form

-In regards to the rhythm chosen by de la Mare, it is anapestic in nature.
+In regards to the rhythm chosen by de la Mare, it is mostly anapestic in nature.
 This means that there are two unstressed syllables followed by a stressed syllable.
 It creates a feeling of anxiety in a piece that adds an additional layer to the overwhelming theme of loneliness.

 Literary Devices

-Throughout ‘The Listeners’ Walter de la Mare uses several different literary devices.
+Throughout ‘The Listeners,‘ Walter de la Mare uses several different literary devices.
 These include but are not limited to enjambment, anaphora, and imagery.
-The latter is one of the most important devices that’s used in the poem. it can be seen throughout as the poet describes the landscape and the traveler’s experience.
+The latter is one of the most important devices that’s used in the poem.
+It can be seen throughout as the poet describes the landscape and the traveler’s experience.

 Enjambment is seen through the transitions between lines.
 For example, between lines ten and eleven.
 Anaphora is another formal device that’s seen through the repetition of words at the beginning of lines.
-For example, “And” in lines five and seven as well as thirty-four and thirty-five
+For example, “And” in lines five and seven, as well as thirty-four and thirty-five.

 Analysis of The Listeners